peterkrauz/8-puzzle-solver/README.md

 - [A* (Simple)](solvers/a_star_simple_search.py)
   - Uses the number of misplaced tiles as heuristic.
 - [A* (Precise)](solvers/a_star_precise_search.py)
-  - Uses the sum of each tile's [Manhattan Distance](https://en.wikipedia.org/wiki/Taxicab_geometry) to its position in the endgame board.
+  - Uses the sum of each tile's [Manhattan Distance](https://en.wikipedia.org/wiki/Taxicab_geometry) to its position in the endgame board as heuristic.

 ### N Puzzle